dkleitsas/SilksongRL/README.md

 ## TO DO

+- Make loading encounter dynamic and loaded from conig file rather than hardcoded in RLManager
 - Add dedicated README files to the python client and unity mod components for more detailed information
 - Set up custon reset system to remove dependency on Debug mod and for more flexibility
 - Set up custom battle trigger system to streamline training (not sure if possible)